NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Accompaniment Cloak.md

 * * *

 **Effect** You peel the musicians from the garment and fling them around you.
-The cloak casts a 4th-rank [[Spells/Phantom Crowd|Phantom Crowd]] spell (DC 28); each of the 10-foot squares must be adjacent to you.
+The cloak casts a 4th-rank [[Phantom Crowd|Phantom Crowd]] spell (DC 28); each of the 10-foot squares must be adjacent to you.
 The crowd looks like the musicians on the garment and continues to accompany your Performance checks.
 You can Sustain this effect as described in the spell.

 * * *